crooy/About/leefregels.md

 Professional:
 --------------

-  1. I must plan, and re-plan, and keep track of planning
+  1. I must have somebody with me who is good at planning and keeping structure.
   2. Life is long, sucking is temporary.
 Keep getting better, keep learning.
+  3. I work pragmatic but while keeping an eye on idealistic plans.